projectriff/java-function-invoker/README.md

 all the other dependencies of the context in your archive.
-If the `Function` has POJO (i.e. not generic JDK classes) as parameter types, then you also need to depend on `spring-cloud-function-context` (and inlcude that in the archive).
+If the `Function` has POJO (i.e. not generic JDK classes) as parameter types, then you also need to depend on `spring-cloud-function-context` (and include that in the archive).

 Example: